grafana/grafana-operator/documentation/design_proposal/002_grafana_v1beta1.md

 Openshift got a special way of managing security context called [SCC](https://docs.openshift.com/container-platform/4.9/authentication/managing-security-context-constraints.html) and we have to add some check to see if we are deploying in a Openshift environment or not.

-The securityContext that we should asspire to is something like this:
+The securityContext that we should aspire to is something like this:
 Openshift don't support providing `runAsGroup` and `runAsUser` since it's automatically set per namespace and the numbers provided is random.
 `runAsNonRoot` might work since it gets user and group from Openshift by default.